openstreetmap/stateofthemap-2016/_posts/schedule/0200-01-01-a-crowd-sourced-public-transportation-map-for-nicaragua.md

 ---
 layout: event
-title: A crowd-sourced public transportation map for Nicaragua's capital
+title: Nicaragua's new crowd-sourced bus map - lessons learnt
 theme: tools
 category: tools
 name: Eduardo Augusto Mayorga, Felix Delattre
 organization: MapaNica
-twitter: xamanu
+twitter: mayorgatellez, xamanu
 osm:
 room: a
 tags:
   - slot2
 ---
-There has been no map for the forty-five bus lines in Metropolitan Managua, where around 1.5 million inhabitants are dependent on buses to commute to work or school.
-But engaged citizens used Free Technology and the power of collaboration to create the first complete public transportation map of a Central American capital, by using OpenStreetMap and through crowd-sourcing and also crowd-funding methods.
+In Managua, Nicaragua, over 1.5 million inhabitants are dependent on public transport but until now there had been no map of the 45 bus lines.
+Using free technology, crowd-funding and the power of collaboration, engaged citizens worked together to create the first complete public transportation map of any Central American capital.

-We present the final products and talk about the publication of our outcomes as Open Data.
-We will also mention the local challenges and the nature of creating a map of informal transit information of a partially unregulated bus network.

-It is a case study about Open Geo Software can empower people and enhance development, in places where, like in grand parts of the world, information about transportation is lacking.
+Felix and Eduardo Augusto will discuss how they achieved what the government office for public transport and the bus companies failed to.
+Not only will they present the final products, but by sharing the lessons learnt during surveying and creating open data in a developing country, they hope to inspire you too.